Configuring Screenless Devices for Schools

 • Pairing status

-For shared devices, use a locked charging dock and assign a charging routine.
+For shared devices, use a locked charging dock and stick to a charging routine.
 For pupil-assigned devices, keep pairing simple and consistent.
 Where possible, use one staff-managed device to apply settings centrally.

 Keep alerts short and restrained.
-The device should support the lesson, not dominate it.
+The device should support the lesson, not take it over.

-Also test signal coverage in the actual teaching environment, including corridors and nearby rooms if pupils move between spaces.
-If reliability drops, address that before expanding the rollout.
+Test signal coverage in the actual teaching environment, including corridors and nearby rooms if pupils move between spaces.
+If reliability drops, sort that before you expand the rollout.

 Integrate only where there is a clear classroom benefit